dhh1128/codecraft.co/in-which-warnings-evolve-wings.md

 But as soon as you answer warnings outside the code, you have a stability problem.
 Code changes; what was line 72 in your module yesterday might be line 93 today.
 It does no good to remember Fred's answer to warning W-2046 on line 72 of moduleX, if line 72 might have a different meaning each time we compile.

 I want to support this powerful approach to warnings in the <code>intent</code> programming language, so I've been pondering the problem of stable references to code.
 I think I have some satisfying answers that make this vision for warnings achievable.
 I'll blog about code as hypertext soon.
-In the meantime, just assume it's possible--and not onerous for the developer.
+In the meantime, just assume it's possible &mdash; and not onerous for the developer.

 Imagine, then, that in addition to baking answers to warnings directly into the code with marks, developers can layer additional answers like masks or filters.
 The team that's porting to Windows might have one shared mask; Fred and Sally might have their own personal filters on top of the team one.
 These filters can be checked in with code, and the compiler smartly decides what applies in the active context.